 Student Visas

 Finding information about student visas can be confusing.
-Students and their families can find answers to common questions about student visas here, including what visas are available for students and how long they can stay in the U.S. This is general U.S. visa information but for answers to your specific questions about a student visa, consider contacting an experienced immigration lawyer in your area to help you understand how to get a student Visa for the U.S.
+Students and their families can find answers to common questions about student visas here, including what visas are available for students and how long they can stay in the U.S. This is general U.S. visa information, but for answers to your specific questions about a student visa, contact an experienced immigration lawyer in your area for legal advice.

-Foreigner students wishing to study in the United States must apply for a student visa.
+Foreign students wishing to study in the United States must apply for a student visa.
 The document must be processed in the prospective student’s country of origin and will allow them to enter the U.S. temporarily.
-The student visa application process is simple but you need to start your application early and gather all the necessary documentation.
+The student visa application process is relatively simple, but you need to start your application early and gather all the necessary documentation.

-There are several types of immigration visas in the United States and even different types of student visas.
+There are several types of immigration visas in the United States, including different types of student visas.
 Student visas fall under the category of non-immigrant visas.
-To obtain a student visa, the applicant must plan to be a student the entire time they are in the U.S. More information is available at the website for the U.S. Citizenship and Immigration Services (USCIS).
+To get a student visa, the applicant must plan to be a student the entire time they are in the U.S. More information is available at the U.S. Citizenship and Immigration Services (USCIS) website.

 F1 Visas

-- The F1 visa is used for full-time students at “an accredited college, university, seminary, conservatory, academic high school, elementary school, or other academic institution or in a language training program.”
+- The F1 visa is for full-time students at “an accredited college, university, seminary, conservatory, academic high school, elementary school, or other academic institution, or in a language training program.”

 - The program or course of study you will be enrolled in must culminate in a degree, diploma, or certificate.

-- Your school must be authorized by the U.S. government to accept international students.
+- Your school must be approved by the U.S. government to accept international students.

 M1 Visas

-- The M1 visa is used for vocational studies, “or other nonacademic programs, other than language training.”
+- The M1 visa is for vocational studies, “or other nonacademic programs, other than language training.”

-- These studies are short and technical and do not offer a university degree, only certificates.
-If you want to continue more advanced studies you must change to F1 student status.
+- These studies are short and technical and offer certificates (not a university degree).
+If M1 students want to continue their studies, they must change to F1 student status.

-- The J1 visa is used for exchange students and is intended to promote the international exchange in the fields of education, arts, and science.
+- The J1 visa is for exchange students and is intended to promote international exchange in the fields of education, arts, and science.

-First step.
-You should begin this process at least 12 months before you plan to arrive in the United States to avoid delays with your classes.
-During this stage, you should evaluate the requirements of universities and colleges, think carefully if studying in the U.S. is right for you, and what type of program you are looking for: full-time, vocational, or exchange.
+You should begin the visa process at least 12 months before you plan to arrive in the United States to avoid delays with your classes.
+During this stage, you should evaluate the requirements of universities and colleges, think carefully about whether studying in the U.S. is right for you, and what type of program you are looking for: full-time, vocational, or exchange.

 You should also organize your academic documents, such as high school transcripts, relevant programs, and letters of recommendation.
 All material must be translated into the English language by an accredited professional.

-Second step.
-When you have decided on your course of study, then you must apply for a place at the university of your choice.
+When you have decided on your course of study, you must apply for a place at the university of your choice.
 Your acceptance letter will become a key part of applying for the student visa.

-Third step.
-After you have been accepted by the university, then you should prepare to apply for your F1, M1, or J1 student visa.
+After university acceptance, prepare for your F1, M1, or J1 student visa application.
 To do this, you must organize your financial documents, account statements, and evidence that you have sufficient funds to pay for your living and education expenses.
 Find out more from the designated school official for your university or college.

 You can also use an affidavit to show a financial sponsor.
 The U.S. government generally does not allow an alien with student visa status to work for money.
 You can only work legally as a student under special circumstances.

-Fourth step.
-Obtain all your documents to complete the I-20 form or Certificate of Eligibility for Non-Immigrant Students.
-This document will be processed by the university or academic institution that will receive it.
+The receiving university or academic institution processes the applicant’s documents.
 And only an educational institution authorized by the U.S. Department of State can do this.

 Visa applicants will need the following documents to apply:

-- Visiting Student Certificate or I-901, Student and Exchange Visitor Program (SEVP)
+- Form I-20 or Form DS-2019 for the Student and Exchange Visitor Program (SEVP)

 During the interview, to apply for the F1, M1, or J1 student visa, the officer will verify all the documents and evaluate your qualifications to go to study in the United States.
 The applicant must answer the questions honestly and sincerely.
 The U.S. immigration officer is supposed to make sure that you are going to study in the U.S. for legitimate reasons.